2014 California Department of Fish and Wildlife Climate College

 Location: State Resources Building, 1416 9th Street, Conference Room 1131, Sacramento, CA

-- Tom Suchanek, Ph.D. - Lead Scientist and Climate Science Coordinator, USGS
+- Tom Suchanek, Ph.D. - Scientist Emeritus and Climate Science Coordinator, USGS

-Location: Sonoma County Water Agency, Santa Rosa, CA
+Location: Sonoma County Water Agency, 404 Aviation Blvd., Santa Rosa, CA

 Please check this web page for future updates.